N3Designz/Tree-of-Savior-Experience-Viewer/README.md

 # README #

 This is an experience viewer for Tree of Savior.
 You may need to update it occasionally if the memory addresses change due to a new patch or something.

-Optionally you can update the memory address yourself in the exe.config file if you know what to do :)
+Optionally, you can update the memory address yourself in the exe.config file if you know what to do. :)

 ### Dependencies ###